A Heart in Winter: Cast

+Production

+Principal photography began on 21 October 1991 to 28 January 1992.

 Music

-The film features a number of performances of chamber music by Maurice Ravel, played by Jean-Jacques Kantorow (violin), Howard Shelley (piano) and Keith Harvey (cello).
+The film features several performances of chamber music by Maurice Ravel, played by Jean-Jacques Kantorow (violin), Howard Shelley (piano) and Keith Harvey (cello).
 New Zealand musician Jeffrey Grice appears in the film in the role of the pianist.

 The film contains only excerpts of Ravel compositions, but the soundtrack album includes them in their entirety, performed by Jean-Jacques Kantorow (violin), Philippe Muller (cello) and Jacques Rouvier (piano).
-A fourth Ravel composition not excerpted in the film, Berceuse sur le nom de Gabriel Faure, is on the soundtrack album.
+A fourth Ravel composition not excerpted in the film, Berceuse sur le nom de Gabriel Fauré, is on the soundtrack album.
 The film helped further popularise Ravel's Piano Trio.
 The track listing: